HinaKhan94/address-book/README.md

    * The user can choose to view contacts in the app.
    * The user can find contact by name (first, last or full name).
    * The app will display all the contacts with similar name (first, last or full name) with all information included.
-   * The user is notified when the information has been updated after each a certain action.
+   * The user is notified when the information has been updated after each action.
    * The user is notified in case of an invalid character/data entered, and will prompt the user to enter the information correctly.

 ### Goals